 ‘’If the continent’s governments continue to tolerate this flood of Jew-hatred, they can expect hundreds and thousands of us to leave,’’ he said.

-Rabbi Menachem Margolin, who had previously criticized Israeli Prime Minister Benjamin Netanyahu for encouraging European Jewry to make aliyah, changed his mind given the worsening situation.
+Rabbi Margolin, who had previously criticized Israeli Prime Minister Benjamin Netanyahu for encouraging European Jewry to make aliyah, changed his mind given the worsening situation.

 “Prime Minister Netanyahu, we are not there yet but be ready.
 Get your government agencies ready.
 Because